intel/transfer-learning/README.md

 * Quantize to INT8 to reduce model size and speed up inference using Intel® Neural Compressor
 * Optimize model for FP32 inference using Intel Neural Compressor
 * Reduce training time with auto-mixed precision for select hardware platforms
-* Further reduce training time with multinode training for PyTorch
+* Further reduce training time with multinode training

 ## How the Intel Transfer Learning Tool Works